Supervision is an industry standard for counselling/psychotherapy and is an integral ingredient in good practice and development.

-Having qualified with a level 7 Certificate in Counselling Supervision in 2011, I supervised a team of 9 staff members within a Therapeutic Community setting for 7 years and have supervised staff from local therapeutic charities such as Savana, St John’s Ambulance, Red Cross and Douglas McMillan.
-I have supervised staff members from the HM Prison service and Armed Forces support services in the Midlands.
+Having qualified with a level 7 Certificate in Counselling Supervision in 2011, I supervised a team of 9 staff members within a Therapeutic Community setting for over 7 years and have supervised staff from local therapeutic charities such as St John’s Ambulance, Red Cross and Douglas McMillan.

 I am an Approved Supervisor with the National Counselling Society.